tobiasbriones/blog/mathswe/eng/automation/platform/ops/automating-the-platform-operations-and-beyond-2023-08-31/index.md

 # Automating the Platform Operations and Beyond (2023/08/31)

+Transitioning from a default environment to a richer and more standardized platform to publish articles in a faster cadence has been tackled as a CLI tool in Kotlin (Arrow) as part of an ongoing process that's also left new features and powerful visions.

 ## Previous Article Operations

 I started using GitHub pages with Jekyll[^1] and the minimal theme at the